 Whether you spend your summer days on the trail or in the water, a quality pair of hiking sandals is likely on your must-have list.
-Designs run the gamut from backcountry-focused offerings that prioritize comfort, support, and grip to everyday-friendly models with attractive styling and affordable price points.
-We’ve put dozens of sandals through their paces over the years, from the Utah desert to deep in the Patagonia wilderness, and the 17 picks below represent our favorites for 2024.
-For more information on choosing the right sandal, see our comparison table and buying advice below the picks.
+Designs range from backcountry-focused offerings that prioritize comfort, support, and traction to everyday-friendly models with attractive styling and affordable price points.
+We tested for a range of underfoot support, from minimalist options to models built with more arch support for long days.
+We’ve put dozens of sandals through their paces over the years, from the Utah desert to backcountry camp sandals to hiking options deep in the Patagonia wilderness, and the 17 picks below represent our favorites for 2025.
+For more information on choosing the right sandal, see our comparison table and buying advice below the picks, as well as more information about our testing process

 Our Team's Hiking Sandal Picks